 Suze Orman got into some hot water for her exchanges with bloggers on Twitter.
 Suze Orman launched a prepaid debit card.
 Bloggers correctly pointed out it’s not good.
 Suze defended herself by calling a blogger idiot.
 She later had to apologize.
-If you haven’t heard abut this saga, you can get a recap from A Sorry Suze Roundup at JoeTaxpayer.

 I think bloggers are too worried about the success of Suze Orman’s The Approved Card.
 If Suze markets this card to the mainstream, who have access to free debit cards from their bank accounts, she won’t be successful.
 People are not that gullible.
 Well if people are, that’s a different problem.

 Of course Suze Orman’s prepaid debit card isn’t a good product for most people.
 It’s too obvious a prepaid debit card doesn’t come close to what you get from a bank account.
 Some may use it occasionally for gifting but that’s about it.
 People are not going to replace their bank accounts with Suze Orman’s The Approved Card no matter how hard she pushes it.